martinthomson/i-d-template/doc/REPO.md

 # Updating The Editor's Copy

-Github will serve any HTML you check in on the `gh-pages` branch.
+GitHub serves any HTML you check in on the `gh-pages` branch by default.
 This can be useful for ensuring that the latest version of your draft is available in a usable form.

 You can maintain `gh-pages` manually by running the following command occasionally.